hebamuh68/57357-R-programming-for-Researchers/Codes/Day2/README.md

 ## 1. **MCAR (Missing Completely at Random)**

-- **Definition**: Data is missing completely at random (MCAR) when the likelihood of a data point being missing is unrelated to either the observed or unobserved data.
-In other words, the missing values are entirely random and do not follow any systematic pattern.
+- **Definition**: Data is MCAR when the missing values are completely random and do not depend on the observed or unobserved data.

-- **Example**: Imagine a survey where some responses are missing due to technical issues (e.g., the server randomly drops some responses).
-The missing responses are not related to any particular characteristic of the respondents, and there's no reason to believe that any specific group is more likely to have missing values.
+- **Example**:  Imagine a dataset where the age or motor scores for some Parkinson's patients are missing randomly due to technical issues (e.g., sensor failure).

 - **Implication**: If data is MCAR, you can generally handle missing data by ignoring or omitting the missing values (e.g., using the `na.omit()` function in R).
 The missingness does not introduce bias into the analysis.